 So the stage is set for the settlement vote at the end of the month.

-June 26, 2024: Expected Results Of Proposed Settlement Package
+June 26, 2023: Expected Results Of Proposed Settlement Package

-June 13, 2024: Plaintiff’s Lawyers Split On Stance Towards J&J’s Settlement Offer
+June 13, 2023: Plaintiff’s Lawyers Split On Stance Towards J&J’s Settlement Offer

 Where are we on the talc powder settlement?
 Plaintiffs’ lawyers are split on whether to recommend J&J’s settlement offer to their clients.
-In terms of which way the wind is blowing today, it is toward settlement.
+In terms of which way the wind is blowing today, it is toward the settlement.

-June 4, 2024: Oregon Jury Orders $260 Million Verdict
+June 4, 2023: Oregon Jury Orders $260 Million Verdict

-Johnson & Johnson keeps letting asbestos lawsuit go to trial.
+Johnson & Johnson keeps letting asbestos lawsuits go to trial.
 It never works.
 The latest message to them was sent by an Oregon jury that ordered the company to pay $260 million to a woman who attributed her cancer to the lifelong use of the company’s baby powder.
 The jury found J&J liable for Kyung Lee’s mesothelioma and awarded her $200 million in compensatory damages along with $60 million in punitive damages.
 Lee, diagnosed with cancer last year at age 48, argued that the talc-based baby powder contained asbestos.

-May 21, 2024: New Journal Of Clinical Oncology Research Favors Talcum Powder Plaintiffs
+May 21, 2023: New Journal Of Clinical Oncology Research Favors Talcum Powder Plaintiffs

 New research published in the Journal of Clinical Oncology supports over 50,000 lawsuits against Johnson & Johnson, claiming that its talc-based baby powder causes ovarian cancer.
 The study, conducted by researchers from the National Institutes of Health, found a significant association between genital application of talc powder and ovarian cancer, especially with frequent or long-term use.

 These findings are a death knell to Johnson & Johnson’s defense that its talc products are safe and asbestos-free.
-It also has the potential to stop this talc powder settlement going through.
+It also has the potential to stop this talc powder settlement from going through.

 This morning, it was announced that J&J (through its talcum spinoff subsidiary) has agreed to a $6.5 billion global settlement deal to resolve the majority of the talcum powder ovarian cancer claims.